Research credit repair companies for 10 to 15 minutes and you’ll probably come away with a headache.

 A credit repair agency cannot guarantee successful credit repair for any given customer.

-The truth is: every individual person’s credit situation is unique, and inevitable circumstances may exist – preventing even the best agency from cleaning or removing certain items from a given customer’s report.
+The truth is: every individual’s personal finance situation is unique, and inevitable circumstances may exist – preventing even the best agency from cleaning or removing items from a customer’s report.

 Even though you might commit to paying a company’s fees, remember: you’re paying for a service, not a guarantee.

-No one can promise to completely repair your credit, or improve your credit score.
+No one can promise to completely repair your credit, or improve your FICO score.

-Some reputable firms offer money-back guarantees if you do not see results, or if you’re unhappy with the service.
-Examples including:
+Some reputable firms offer money-back guarantees if you do not see results, or if you’re unhappy with the service (Sky Blue, as an example).

 A firm’s “money-back guarantee” may be a welcome comfort, but it should not be conflated with an expectation for “guaranteed results.”